cryptohariseldon/Zilch-monorepo/README.md

 Here we provide an end to end example for how to write, prove, and verify a computation using Zilch.
 We will utilise the fib8 script in this example.
 For more examples, please see the Examples folder.
 <Coming Soon>

+Step 1:

+Generate Proof and write to file:
+`cargo build`
+`cargo run`

+This will write serialised STARKPROOF to a local file called "proofd.bin".
+We will utilise this in the next step to write the proof on chain to a buffer account.

 Links:
 ZILCH - custom cli: https://github.com/cryptohariseldon/solana-custom